BlueManedHawk/Ex-Nihilo/README.md

 ## Other files you should read

-These are all located in the `Other Files` directory in this repository.
+These are all located in the `docs` directory in this repository.

 - CHANGELOG.md contains a list of each version's changes.
 - COMPILING.md contains instructions on how to compile the game.